 Holds Members of Congress Accountable for Their Vote on Clean Air

-View the ad thanking Rep. Chris Gibson (R, NY-19) here.
+View the ad thanking Rep. Carlos Curbelo (R, FL-26) here.

-WASHINGTON, D.C. – Today, the League of Conservation Voters (LCV) is launching a digital ad campaign thanking Rep. Chris Gibson for his vote against Rep. Whitfield’s H.R.
+WASHINGTON, D.C. – Today, the League of Conservation Voters (LCV) is launching a digital ad campaign thanking Rep. Carlos Curbelo for his vote against Rep. Whitfield’s H.R.
 2042, gutting the EPA’s Clean Power Plan.
-The $20,000 digital ad campaign, including Facebook advertisements and mobile alerts to LCV members, aims to hold Members of Congress accountable for their votes last week on Rep. Whitfield’s bill.
+The $20,000 digital ad campaign, including Facebook advertisements and mobile alerts to LCV members, aims to hold Members of Congress, including Rep. Curbelo, accountable for their votes last week on Rep. Whitfield’s bill.
 The Facebook ads are targeted to their respective districts, and will run for over one week.

-“At a time when all too many Members of Congress are sticking their heads in the sand, Congressman Chris Gibson is calling for action to address climate change and backing up his words with his votes,” said Gene Karpinski, President of LCV.
+“At a time when all too many Representatives in Congress are sticking their heads in the sand, Congressman Carlos Curbelo is calling for action to address climate change and backing up his words with his votes,” said Gene Karpinski, President of LCV.
 “In particular his recent vote against H.R.
 2042, a bill that attempts to gut the EPA’s Clean Power Plan, should be commended.
-We appreciate Congressman Gibson’s willingness to confront the climate challenge and look forward to continue working with him.”
+We appreciate that Congressman Curbelo understands that South Florida is already experiencing sea level rise and other impacts of climate change, and we look forward to working with him to address it.”

 “The votes on this bill sorted out who in Congress sided with polluters against action on climate change, and who is willing to fight for the health of our families,” he continued.
 “This bill struck at a central pillar of the Clean Air Act.
 It aimed to gut the EPA’s Clean Power Plan, which would put commonsense limits on power plant carbon pollution, and represents the most significant step we have ever taken to combat climate change.”